mccarthykp/ActorMovie-Search/README.md

 # TomatoGrove
-A Rotten Tomatoes web scraper using BeautifulSoup4, written in Python.
+A Rotten Tomatoes web scraper using BeautifulSoup4.
 ## How to Run
 1. Download Repo `git clone`
 2. Enter project folder